What to Know About ACA Minimum Essential Coverage

 Massachusetts

 In Massachusetts, tax penalty amounts vary by income and family size but can't be more than 50% of the least expensive plan offered on the Massachusetts health insurance exchange.
-You won't be not penalized if you cannot afford the plans available to you or your income is at or below 150% of the federal poverty level.
+You won't be penalized if you cannot afford the plans available to you or your income is at or below 150% of the federal poverty level.

 New Jersey

 If you don't have insurance or qualify for an exemption, you'll pay a penalty (called a shared responsibility payment) when filing your New Jersey tax return.
-The penalty is based on income, family size and the average cost for Bronze health plans in New Jersey.
+The penalty is based on income, family size and the average cost of Bronze health plans in New Jersey.

 Rhode Island